The following information will help you as you plan your Satellite CME event.

 Groups planning to hold a satellite CME symposium during the AAFP FMX must complete an application and receive approval from AAFP prior to contacting a hotel to request function space.
-All Satellite CME events must be held in hotel meeting space.
-Hotels within the AAFP housing block have been instructed not to assign function space for satellite CME events without a copy of the AAFP acknowledment letter presented to groups who have been approved to hold a satellite CME symposium by AAFP.
+All satellite CME symposia must be held in hotel meeting space.
+Hotels within the AAFP housing block have been instructed not to assign function space for satellite CME symposia without a copy of the AAFP letter of agreement presented to groups who have been approved to hold a satellite CME symposium by AAFP.

 Registration at the event location may open 30 minutes prior to the approved start time.
 On-site registration is managed by the CME provider or activity organizer.